AssemblyScript/assemblyscript/std/assembly/collector/README.md

 ------

 * **__ref_collect**()<br />
   Triggers a full garbage collection cycle.
+Also indicates the presence of a GC.

 Tracing
 -------